-The net periodic benefit cost of the defined benefit pension plans incurred during the three-month periods ended March 31, 2024 and April 2, 2023 are reflected in the following captions in the accompanying consolidated statements of operations (in thousands):
+The net periodic benefit cost of the defined benefit pension plans incurred during the three and six month periods ended June 30, 2024 and July 2, 2023 is included in other (income) expense, net in the accompanying consolidated statements of operations.

-(14) Accumulated Other Comprehensive Loss
+(15) Accumulated Other Comprehensive Loss

-The Company's accumulated other comprehensive loss consists of employee benefit related adjustments and foreign currency translation adjustments.
+The Company's accumulated other comprehensive loss consists of employee benefit-related adjustments and foreign currency translation adjustments.